Fix Air Compressor Not Building Pressure: 9 Common

 Pressure Switch Issues

-• Problem: The pressure switch controls when the compressor starts and stops based on the tank pressure.
-If it’s faulty or improperly adjusted, it may not signal the motor to start when pressure drops or to stop when pressure is reached, leading to continuous running without cut-off, or failure to start up and build pressure.
+• Problem: The pressure switch controls compressor start/stop based on tank pressure.
+If faulty or improperly adjusted, it may not signal the motor to start when pressure drops or stop when pressure is reached, leading to continuous running without cut-off, or failure to start and build pressure.

 • Detection: Observe the compressor’s cycling.
 If it doesn’t shut off at its programmed cut-out pressure or fails to start reliably when pressure drops below the cut-in threshold, the pressure switch may be at fault.